flo-compbio/gopca/docs/source/intro.rst

 Key features
 ------------

-GO-PCA is implemented in Python, a `high-level programming language`__ that is widely used in both scientific and non-scientific settings.
+GO-PCA is implemented in `Python`__, a high-level programming language that is widely used in both scientific and non-scientific settings.
 The key features of GO-PCA are:

 - Accessibility and transparency: GO-PCA is `free and open-source software`__.
-- Cross-platform compatibility: GO-PCA can be easily `installed <install>` on Windows, OS X, and Linux, and runs under both Python 2.7.x and 3.5.x.
+- Cross-platform compatibility: GO-PCA can be `easily installed <install>` on Windows, OS X, and Linux, and runs under both Python 2.7.x and 3.5.x.
 - Simple command-line interface: GO-PCA can be run directly from the command-line (`go-pca.py`), and command-line scripts can be used to generate output files containing the signatures created in tab-separated text (\*.tsv) or Excel spreadsheet (\*.xlsx) format.
-- Powerful Python API (documentation forthcoming): The GO-PCA Python API can be used to create high-quality figures displaying the signature matrix or individual matrices in detail.
+- A `powerful Python API <api/index>` (more documentation forthcoming): The GO-PCA Python API can be used to create high-quality figures displaying the signature matrix or individual matrices in detail.
 This API in turn relies on the powerful and open-source `plotly`__ plotting library.
 - Speed: GO-PCA takes about 60 seconds to run on the ``DMAP`` dataset, consisting  of ~8,000 genes and ~200 samples.
 The most computationally intensive part of GO-PCA (GO enrichment analysis using the XL-mHG test)